 \section{Abstract}

-For a countable abelian group $G$ we investigate the generic properties of the space of all invariant metrics on $G$.
-We prove that for every such an unbounded group $G$, i.e. group which has elements of arbitrarily high order, there is a dense set of invariant metrics on $G$ with which it is isometric to the rational Urysohn space, and a comeager set of invariant metrics such that the completion is isometric to the Urysohn space.
+For a countable abelian group $G$ we investigate generic properties of the space of all invariant metrics on $G$.
+We prove that for every such an unbounded group $G$, i.e. group which has elements of arbitrarily high order, there is a dense set of invariant metrics on $G$ which make $G$ isometric to the rational Urysohn space, and a comeager set of invariant metrics such that the completion is isometric to the Urysohn space.
 This generalizes results of Cameron and Vershik, Niemiec, and the author.

-Then we prove that for every $G$ such that $G\cong \bigoplus_\Nat G$ there is a comeager set of invariant metrics on $G$ such that all of them give rise to the same metric group after completion.
+Then we prove that for every countable abelian $G$ such that $G\cong \bigoplus_\Nat G$ there is a comeager set of invariant metrics on $G$ such that all of them give rise to the same metric group after completion.
 If moreover $G$ is unbounded, then using a result of Melleray and Tsankov we get that the completion is extremely amenable.
-Finally, we observe that all the known universal abelian Polish groups, e.g. the Shkarin's group, are extremely amenable.